robertknight/qt-signal-tools/README.md

 # Qt Signal Tools

 qt-signal-tools is a collection of utility classes related to signal and slots in Qt.
+It includes:
+ * QtCallback - Package up a receiver and slot arguments into an object for invoking later.
+ * QtCallbackProxy - Connect signals and events from objects to QtCallback or arbitrary functions.

 ## Requirements